State Library and Tasmanian Archives Blog

 Lewis’s advertisement in the Colonial Times named his eldest sons, David and Neil, as partners in the business; Bock was commissioned to paint the portraits of all the Lewis sons.

-A painted portrait of a man.
+A painted portrait of Neil Lewis.

 Bock, Thomas, Portrait of Neil Lewis, 1822-1891., (FA1353), pastel on buff paper, 1853, Allport Library and Museum of Fine Arts, State Library of Tasmania